EU Announcement FAQs

 - What are its main goals?

-- Why is the Eclipse Foundation moving to Europe?
+- Why has the Eclipse Foundation moved to Europe?

 - What does the Eclipse Foundation hope to achieve with its move to Europe?

 - How does open source contribute to the global economy?

 - What does the Eclipse Foundation offer its members?

 - What does this move mean for members of the Foundation?